He grabbed two cups from the cupboard, without really thinking about it.

 Julie braced herself when Bobby walked past her, his emotions pricking her empathy.
 Anger, happiness, longing, and even a depression pushed far back in the recesses of his heart.
 Well, she thought with a bitter mind, it was better than having to deal with the romantic emotions he usually had flowing off of him.

-The same emotions had flowed off of his girlfriend as well.
+The same emotions had radiated from his girlfriend as well.
 It was cute, if you couldn't feel their stomach churning emotions crash into you all hours of the night and day.
 Of course there was lust, but never at night, just fleeting flickers during the oddest times from both of them.

 But, as far as she could tell and with Julie's experience with couples who were intimately involved, they hadn't ever sealed that deal.

 Daisy, her closest thing resembling a friend, was still moping slightly about the whole thing.
-Crying like a bloody newborn she had for weeks after it happened.
+Crying like a bloody newborn for weeks after it happened.

-Not Julie, she couldn't care less about the skin morphing get in your face trollop.
+Not Julie, she couldn't care less about the skin morphing idiot.
 She had shed a few tears for show at the mock funeral they held and even allowed Daisy to use her as a living tear catcher.

 Of course, Julie remembered, there was a time when her emotions had died.
 When that damn irritable Mute had shut off her powers.
 The girl shivered at the memory after she was sure no one was around to see her weakness.